-MUNICIPAL ELECTION CAMPAIGNS
+PART 12: MUNICIPAL ELECTION CAMPAIGNS

-- 12.1 Members of Council are required to comply with the Municipal Elections Act, 1996. - 12.2 No Member shall use Municipal property, including the logo, for any election campaign or campaign related activities. - 12.3 No Member shall undertake campaign related activities on municipally owned lands, with the exception of the permissible use of campaign signs along road allowances, and in compliance with any local sign by-laws, as applicable. - 12.4 No Member shall use the services of Employees in work for their election during hours in which those Employees are being paid by the Municipality.
+- 12.1 Members of Council are required to comply with the Municipal Elections Act, 1996. - 12.2 No Member shall use Municipal property, including the logo, for any election campaign or campaign related activities. - 12.3 No Member shall undertake campaign related activities on municipally owned lands, with the exception of the permissible use of campaign signs along road allowances, and in compliance with any local sign By-Laws, as applicable. - 12.4 No Member shall use the services of Employees in work for his or her (re)election during hours in which those Employees are being paid by the Municipality.
 The participation of staff with respect to municipal elections is generally discouraged.

-CONDUCT OF FORMER MEMBERS
+PART 13: CONDUCT OF FORMER MEMBERS